-This manual has been created to help you gain the important knowledge of what is needed to safely operate and maintain your machine, and to avoid injury and product damage.
-It is divided into chapters for convenient reference of the appropriate information.
+This manual has been created to help you gain the important knowledge of what is needed to safely operate, maintain, and service your machine.
+It is divided into sections for convenient reference of the appropriate section.

 You must read and understand the operator's manual for each piece of Ventrac equipment you own.
 Reading the operator's manual will help you become familiar with each specific piece of equipment.
+Understanding the operator's manual will help you, as well as others, avoid personal injury and/or damage to the equipment.
+Keep this manual with the machine at all times.
+The manual should remain with the machine even if it is sold.
 If this manual becomes damaged or unreadable, it should be replaced immediately.
 Contact your local Ventrac dealer for a replacement.